tmolnar0831/irc-bot/README.md

 # Photter BOT

-Photter is az an IRC BOT written in Common Lisp for easy operations and convenience.
+Photter is an IRC BOT written in Common Lisp.

 ## BOT commands